Santorini isn’t just a pretty face - it’s a Greek paradise with jaw-dropping views, boujee hotels, and one-of-a-kind beaches.

 Best Areas to Stay on your Santorini holidays

-• Firostefani - Caldera views with none of the chaos.
-Peaceful, pretty, and only a stroll away from Fira’s action.
+• Firostefani - Caldera views without the Oia crowds.
+Peaceful, pretty, and a short stroll from Fira's restaurants and bars.

-• Imerovigli - this spots all about the views too.
-Think quiet, clifftop luxury with bougie boutique hotels and honeymoon energy for days.
+• Imerovigli - The highest point on the caldera with quiet clifftop luxury.
+Boutique hotels and honeymoon energy for days.

 Other places to stay in Santorini: